-No will expect a streetwear accessory to be styled over tailoring.
+FORMAL: No will expect a streetwear accessory styled over tailoring.
 Forget the briefcase and introduce the chest accessory into the boardroom.

 Are you ready to a leap into a new trend?
 Here are the best chest bags for men you can buy from the high street.

-What do you think of this bag trend?
+What do you think of this popular bag trend?